Legal Advice for Compensation Insurance Claims & TPD Payouts

 You may receive a Notice of Assessment with a lump sum offer when your injuries are stable.
 People with a minimum of 20% permanent impairment can accept this payout and make a common law claim (if they can prove employer negligence).

 When a psychological or physical injury stops you from working in your usual occupation (or one for which you are trained), you can claim Total and Permanent Disability benefits.
-It does not matter how you were harmed, and TPD payouts can be substantial.
+Unlike a personal injury claim, it does not matter how you were harmed.

 Experienced Workers' Compensation Lawyers Assist With